nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 example, when *error* is set to 25 in experiment number 1, if you
 received:

-    Start 1 5 6 7 8 9 10 End
+    S 1 5 6 7 8 9 10 E

 This means, you received 7 packets, and lost 3.
-Your packet loss is 0.3%.
+Your packet loss is 30% (0.3).
 The first row of the table is filled based on this example.
 Add in the values from your own experiment Based on your experiment results, discuss with your teammate how the experiment results change as you change the value  of *error*.

 | **Error value** | **Experiment no.** | **Packets received**| **Packet loss** |
 |-----------------|:-------------------|:---------------|:-----------------|